This post may contain affiliate links. Please read our disclosure policy.

 The kids use this DIY Homework Station constantly.
 I use it, as well.
 I love to sit there to do my work, check emails, etc…

 I knew that I wanted a homework station, but I couldn’t figure out where to put it.
 There wasn’t really wall-space in our kitchen and I didn’t want it in the living room.
 I decided to put it in our living room.

-How we made it: First, we bought two of these Linnmon white Ikea table tops for $6 each.
-My husband cut one of them in half, because together they were too long.
+First, we bought two of these Linnmon white Ikea table tops for $6 each.
+My husband cut one of them in half because together they were too long.

 He screwed two pieces of wood to the wall to create a ledger.
 This is what the table sits on.
 You can then nail the tabletop to the ledger (nail it on an angle)

 We filled them with everything that they would need to do their homework.
-Pencils, crayons, scissors, glue sticks, erasers, highlighters and markers.
+Pencils, crayons, scissors, glue sticks, erasers, highlighters, and markers.

 I bought this little black organizer at Home Goods on clearance for $7.00 and I use it to keep their homework.
 We always know where it is (away from any food or water that could reach it and ruin it, since they can’t eat in this room).
 You can write on it with chalk, too.

-We found the end table at Hobby Lobby and my husband cut the legs off of it, to make it the right height to hold the desk-top.
+We found the end table at Hobby Lobby and my husband cut the legs off of it, to make it the right height to hold the desktop.

-I keep a drawer with construction paper:
+I also keep a drawer with construction paper: